cooper/quiki/doc/configuration.md

 @template: default;
 ```

+__Default__ (webserver): *default*

 ### logo

 Filename for the wiki logo, relative to [`dir.image`](#dir).

-Frontends should automatically generate the logo in whatever dimensions are
+Frontends like webserver automatically generate the logo in whatever dimensions
-needed and display it where appropriate.
+are needed and display it where appropriate.

 ```
 @logo: logo.png;
 ```

-## Wikifier::Wiki private options
+## Wiki private options

-Private Wikifier::Wiki options may be in a separation configuration file.
+Private wiki options may be in a separation configuration file.
 This is where administrator credentials are stored.
-You can also put them in the
-primary configuration file, but this is not recommended.

 ### admin.[username].name

-The real name for the administrator `[username]`.
-This is used to attribute
+Real name for the administrator `[username]`.

+This is used to for revision tracking to attribute page creation,
-page creation, image upload, etc. to the user.
-It may be displayed to the
+image upload, etc. to the user.
+Depending on the frontend and/or template,
-public as the author or maintainer of a page or the owner of some file.
+it may be displayed to the public as the author or maintainer of a page or
-It is also used for Wikifier::Wiki's built-in revision tracking.
+the owner of some file.

 ### admin.[username].email

-The email address of the administrator `[username]`.
-Currently this is used
+Email address of the administrator `[username]`.

-only for Wikifier::Wiki's built-in revision tracking.
+Used for revision tracking.

 ### admin.[username].crypt

-The type of encryption used for the password of administrator `[username]`.
+Ttype of encryption used for the password of administrator `[username]`.

 **Accepted values**
 * _none_ (plain text)